 Divine Word College-as a mission seminary-has an admissions policy that includes both academic and religious formation criteria.
-Normally, each student living on-campus will participate in both the academic and religious formation programs, thus, applicants must meet all of the following academic and religious formation criteria for acceptance to Divine Word College.
+Normally, each student living on-campus participate in the appropriate academic and religious formation programs, thus, applicants must meet all of the following academic and religious formation criteria for acceptance to Divine Word College.
 Off-campus students participating in DWC's academic programs are required to meet the academic criteria for admissions.
 Some off-campus students may also participate in the religious formation program as appropriate.